timescale/docs/use-timescale/vpc.md

 ## Migrate a Timescale Service between VPCs

 To ensure that your applications continue to run without interruption, you keep Timescale Services attached to the VPC.
-However, you can change the VPN your Timescale Service is attached to, or disconnect from a VPC and enable access to the Timescale Service from the public internet.
+However, you can change the VPC your Timescale Service is attached to, or disconnect from a VPC and enable access to the Timescale Service from the public internet.